syncfusion-content/ej2-richtexteditor-docs/ej2-javascript/rich-text-editor/js/emoji-picker.md

 When both `iconCSS` and `code` properties are provided, the `iconCSS` property takes precedence in determining the appearance of the toolbar item icon.

 Additionally, you have the option to enhance the user experience by implementing a filtering feature for efficiently managing a large dataset of emojis.
-By setting the [showSearchBox](../api/rich-text-editor/emojiPickerSettings/showSearchBox) parameter to true (which is the default value), users will be able to utilize a search box to filter the displayed emojis according to their preferences.
+By setting the [showSearchBox](../api/rich-text-editor/emojiPickerSettings/showSearchBox) property to true (which is the default value), users will be able to utilize a search box to filter the displayed emojis according to their preferences.

 The following code example shows how to add the emoji picker tool in the RichTextEditor.